Performance is at the heart of everything we do.

 - Find out more about the university's Music Societies

 - Visit the Martin Harris Centre for Music and Drama website

 Each society has its own committee that does everything from hiring the music, booking venues for concerts and rehearsals, auditioning soloists, creating and printing programmes, to stewarding and stage management, managing finances, and marketing and publicity.
 Many of our graduates have established successful careers off the back of the experience they have gained from working with the Music Society.

 Overseen by two professional conductors, Mark Heron (RNCM) and Robert Guy (freelance conductor), these societies also offer the most comprehensive conducting programme provided by any university.
 Each year, a number of apprentice conductors receive professional mentoring as they develop a repertoire from rehearsal to concert performance.
-Students may also elect to take conducting as their principal study in their final year (normally culminating in a concert performance of one or two large symphonic or choral works).
+Students may also audition to take conducting as their principal study in their final year (normally culminating in a concert performance of one or two large symphonic or choral works).
 Many of our recent graduates are already winning the highest accolades as professional conductors.

 Outstanding instrumental and vocal teachers

 [...] my experience managing concerts for the Music Society has prepared me remarkably well for being a BBC producer.Ben Horrigan / MusB Music

 In a city that is home to the Hallé, BBC Philharmonic and Manchester Camerata, the extraordinary amount of high-calibre professional music-making going on around us means that we can engage instrumental teachers of the very highest standard.
 The majority of our instrumental teachers (many of whom are shared with the RNCM) are drawn from the city’s three professional orchestras.